Winner of $521M Mega Millions smart not to come forward ... yet

 The NJ Lottery provided some facts about the winning ticket:

-- Percent Deducted for Federal Withholding Income Tax:
+- Percent Deducted for Federal Withholding Income Tax: 24 percent

-- Number of Draws for this Winner : Friday, March 30, 2018 was the 24th and final draw
+- Number of Draws for this Winner: Friday, March 30, 2018 was the 24th and final draw

-- Total Sales (all states), through the 24 drawings $924 million
+- Total Sales (all states), through the 24 drawings: $924 million

 - Total NJ Sales through March 30 drawing: $51.2 million

-- NJ % of Mega Million sales, for this roll: 5.5 percent
+- NJ percentage of Mega Million sales, for this roll: 5.5 percent

-- Total NJ Winners Since the Roll Began 996,442 (including 3 million dollar winners and $27 $10,000 winners)
+- Total NJ Winners Since the Roll Began: 996,442 (including 3 million dollar winners and 27 $10,000 winners).

-Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ
+Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ.